Hell: Origins

 The idea of retribution for evil thoughts and evil deeds features almost universally in human cultural history.
-Accordingly, justice may be carried out post-mortem, wherby positing a place of punishment in the afterlife.
+Accordingly, justice may be carried out post-mortem, whereby positing a place of punishment in the afterlife.
 As early as 1500 BCE, the Egyptians asserted that the dead will be judged and, if found guilty, punished and tortured for their crimes.
-One of the oldest detailed descriptions of hell, however, are probably found in the Kathāvatthu, one of the earliest Buddhist writings written around 250—100 BCE.
-It argues that hell is a state as the result of a bad action, connecting hell to the concept of the retribution for bad actions and compensation for good actions.
-Such concept of hell did not require the existence of a God and does not depend on deities.
+One of the oldest detailed descriptions of Hell, however, are probably found in the Kathāvatthu, one of the earliest Buddhist writings written around 250—100 BCE.
+It argues that Hell is a state as the result of a bad action, connecting Hell to the concept of the retribution for bad actions and compensation for good actions.
+Such concept of Hell did not require the existence of a God and does not depend on deities.

-Within the context of Persian dualism, which posits the existence of the embodiment of good and evil, hell was considered to be the abode of the principle Devil called Angra Manyu.
-According to Mazdaist eschatology, the dead are not condemned to hell, but freely choose paradise or hell determined by their actions in life, which either corresponds to the values of God or the Devil.
-In the mythological narrative, hell is believed to be in the middle of the earth, a bridge spans over it, and the dead must pass over hell, but those who did evil in life will fall down.
-In hell, the souls are tormented by the inhabitants of hell; demons, and tortured according to their crimes and sins.
-However, their torment is not eternal, as eventually God would triumph over the Devil and his demons, destroy hell, restore cosmic order, and redeem the lost souls.
+Within the context of Persian dualism, which posits the existence of the embodiment of good and evil, Hell was considered to be the abode of the principal Devil called Angra Manyu.
+According to Mazdaist eschatology, the dead are not condemned to Hell, but freely choose paradise or Hell determined by their actions in life, which either corresponds to the values of God or the Devil.
+In the mythological narrative, Hell is believed to be in the middle of Earth, a bridge spans over it, and the dead must pass over Hell, but those who did evil in life will fall down.
+In Hell, the souls are tormented by the inhabitants of Hell; demons, and tortured according to their crimes and sins.
+However, their torment is not eternal, as eventually God would triumph over the Devil and his demons, destroy Hell, restore cosmic order, and redeem the lost souls.

-In the New Testament, part of the Christian sacred scripture, references to hell are sparse.
+In the New Testament, part of the Christian sacred scripture, references to Hell are sparse.
 The Septuagint understanding of Hades is similar to the Hebrew Sheol, a place for the dead to await resurrection.
 Gehenna, on the other hand, is portrayed differently, as containing "unquenchable fire" and "worms that never die" where body and soul can be destroyed.
-As evident from apocrypha, such as Ethiopic Book of Enoch, the idea of the underworld and hell begin to conflate: In the Ethiopic Book of Enoch, the apostate Jews will suffer in Gehenna and for the Rabbis, it was a temporal punishment for Jews, but eternal for the Gentiles.
-Closely after the composition of the New Testament, the idea arose that the Devil is also a prisoner to hell.
+As evident from apocrypha, such as Ethiopic Book of Enoch, the idea of the underworld and Hell begin to conflate: In the Ethiopic Book of Enoch, the apostate Jews will suffer in Gehenna and for the Rabbis, it was a temporal punishment for Jews, but eternal for the Gentiles.
+Closely after the composition of the New Testament, the idea arose that the Devil is also a prisoner to Hell.